 Start your journey from New Delhi.
-Take the Dibrugarh Rajdhani Express for a 21-hour trip to New Jalpaiguri.
+Take the Indian Railways 12424/New Delhi-Dibrugarh Town Rajdhani Express for a 21-hour trip to New Jalpaiguri.
 From New Jalpaiguri, the best option is to hire a taxi for the six-hour trip to Yuksom, the first capital of Sikkim and base camp for the Dzongri trek.

 Dzongri Trek Arrangements

-Yuksom is a small village in Sikkim with a population of about 150 that is surrounded by mountains.
+Yuksom is a small village in Sikkim with a population of about 150, surrounded by mountains.
 The open roads and views of snow-clad peaks produce an immediate contrast with the otherwise crowded roads of Delhi.

 Hotels in Yuksom come cheap.
 Expect to share a bath.
 Get outfitted in Yuksom with a guide, cook, and porter and buy the supplies you'll need.
 The economy of Yuksom is mostly based on tourism, so the necessary logistics for the trek can be arranged locally.